 MADRID, Spain (CNN) -- Barack Obama sometimes gets ribbed for his outsized ideas, like the massive stage built in Denver, Colorado, to accept the Democratic presidential nomination.
-But an artist in Barcelona, Spain, may be about to outdo the candidate himself.
+But an artist in Barcelona, Spain, has outdone even the candidate himself.

-The artist plans to create a gigantic face of Obama sculpted from gravel and sand, which will cover nearly 2.5 acres (1 hectare) of Barcelona beachfront before the U.S. elections.
+The artist has created a gigantic face of Obama sculpted from gravel and sand, covering nearly 2.5 acres (1 hectare) of Barcelona beachfront before the U.S. elections.

-"The size of the piece is intrinsic to its value," the artist, Jorge Rodriguez-Gerada, said Saturday.
+"The size of the piece is intrinsic to its value," the artist, Jorge Rodriguez-Gerada, said.

 "Obama's personality -- his youth, personal history and message of a new politics -- has fused with the historical moment to create someone larger than life," says the artist's dossier about the work, titled "Expectation."